 Non-urgent advice: See a GP if:

-- lots of bumps and patches start appearing
+- lots of lumps or marks start appearing on your skin

-A GP should be able to tell if you have erythema nodosum by looking at the bumps and patches.
+The GP may be able to tell if you have erythema nodosum by looking at the inflamed areas of skin.

-If the GP thinks a medicine you've been taking might be causing erythema nodosum, you may be advised to stop taking it.
-Do not stop taking your medicines without asking a GP first.
+If the GP thinks a medicine you've been taking might be causing erythema nodosum, they may advise you to stop taking it.
+Do not stop taking medicines without asking a GP first.

 Causes of erythema nodosum

-Erythema nodosum can be caused by lots of things, but often the cause is not known.
+Erythema nodosum can be caused by lots of things, but often the cause is unknown.

 Common causes include: